Days of the New: 2002–2014

 On March 4, 2008, Geffen released Days of the New: The Definitive Collection, the first compilation of the band.
 Meeks stated that the upcoming record will be called Days of the New Presents Tree Colors.

 In 2010, Mike Starr of Alice in Chains began playing with Meeks, preparing for a tour that would also feature Charlie Colin of Train.
-However, Starr died on March 8, 2011, before touring had begun.
+Starr died on March 8, 2011, before touring had begun.

-In 2014, the original lineup of Days of the New announced they had reunited and were planning a summer tour called "Full Circle."
+In 2014, the original lineup of Days of the New announced they had reunited and were planning a summer tour called Full Circle.
 On May 30, 2014, Days of the New announced plans to release an EP with new material that fall.

-Following a cancelled date in Columbia, Missouri, the band abruptly ended their set in St. Louis on September 6 due to Meeks being too drunk to perform.
+Following a cancelled date, the band abruptly ended a set on September 6 due to Meeks being too drunk to perform.
 Bassist Jesse Vest took the microphone to inform the crowd that it was the band's last show together.
-In the next several days, the band released several statements on Facebook claiming they'd reunited with Meeks because, after he'd unsuccessfully tried to recruit other musicians, he'd begged them to return.
+In the next several days, the band released several statements on Facebook claiming they had reunited with Meeks because, after he had unsuccessfully tried to recruit other musicians, he begged them to return.

 On September 26, 2014, the band announced on Facebook that they again would be going their separate ways with Meeks retaining the Days of the New name.
 Meeks put a new lineup together and continued touring but was arrested in Portland, Maine on October 10, 2014, on a warrant for failure to appear in court to answer charges of possessing a hypodermic needle.

+Post breakup

 In April 2017, Meeks had been released from jail and was posting on social media.

-In August 2018, after a four-year hiatus, Meeks played a solo show at the Red Bicycle Hall in Madison, Indiana.
+In August 2018, after a four-year hiatus, Meeks played a solo show.

-On March 3, 2021, an unofficial bootleg compilation of some of Days of the New's rarer tracks, entitled 'The Gift', was released illegally without the consent of the band or previous record label.
+On March 3, 2021, an unofficial bootleg compilation of some of Days of the New's rarer tracks, entitled The Gift, was released illegally without the consent of the band or previous record label.
 911 Entertainment Records have since confirmed this was wrong and pulled the release from all streaming platforms, effective immediately.
 911 Entertainment Records issued an apology and pulled the bootleg album from streaming services.
-However, shortly after on July 26, 2021, 911 Entertainment Records released a revised version of the compilation, removing and adding several songs, titled 'Illusion is Now'.
+However, shortly after on July 26, 2021, 911 Entertainment Records released a revised version of the compilation, removing and adding several songs, titled Illusion is Now.